|Name||Hong Kong Exchanges and Clearing Limited (HKEX)|

 |Has sustainability bond listing segment||Yes

 At the heart of STAGE is an online product repository, which provides access and transparency on sustainable finance products, including sustainability, green, and transition instruments from issuers across a variety of sectors.
-As of 15 June 2021, 66 investment products have been included onto STAGE.
 STAGE is also an online source of sustainable and green finance educational resources, promoting knowledge sharing and stakeholder engagement.

 |Has SME listing platform||Yes